-The use of cervical drainage after esophagectomy has not been proved to reduce local complications in the wound, such as hematoma or seroma.
-Furthermore, there is no evidence that suggests that its use reduces risk of anastomotic dehiscence, thus, it is not recommended as a routine, since it does not provide significant benefits.
+The use of cervical drainage after esophagectomy has not been proved to reduce local complications in the wound, such as hematoma or seroma1.
+Furthermore, there is no evidence that suggests that its use reduces the risk of anastomotic dehiscence1; thus, it is not recommended as a routine as it does not provide significant benefits.